Favorite Country Music Love Songs

 Amazed has great lyrics, like these lines: “It feels like the first time every time.
 I wanna spend the whole night in your eyes.”
 What I like about this passage is the unexpected.
 As they sing, you just know they’re going to sing “in your arms”, but they don’t.

-Rimes won a Grammy for the song as well as a Grammy for Best New Artist.
+Rimes won a Grammy for I Need You, which was released on her album of the same name in 2002.
+She also won a Grammy for Best New Artist.
 She was the youngest artist to win a Grammy and the first Country artist to win Best New Artist.

 I Will Always Love You, Dolly Parton, 1974, 1982, 1995